This is Article No. 5 in the ‘Buddhism’ series.

 There is an analogy that may be useful to help us distinguish rūpa from vedanā – conceptual form from sensation.
 It comes from the process of creating 3D animation for the movies.
 That process has two distinct stages and combines two very different sets of data, which are analogous to rūpa and vedanā.
 The first stage involves a process where figures and landscapes are created as ‘wire-frame’ forms – just mathematically defined lines, planes and volumes, with no colour or substance.
 This wire-frame stage – the three dimensional geometry of space, and the mathematics and physics of movement – is an expression of the rūpa skandha.
 It is pure conceptual form without vedanā, without a sensation component.

-In the light of this analogy it is clear that we have to think of both rūpa (Form) and vedanā (Sensation) as components of the experience of the body.
-In regards to the body however, we need to remember that, in this context, we are talking about the experience of embodied Consciousness, and that, as I have been trying to emphasise in these articles, is an experience in which all five of the skandhas are manifest.
+In the light of this analogy, it is clear that we have to think of both rūpa (Form) and vedanā (Sensation), as key skandhas – perhaps the two most obvious ones out of five separate components that combine to create our experience of the body.
+In regards to the body, we need to remember that, in this context, we are stepping out of the scientific materialist paradigm and talking about the experience of embodied Consciousness – and that, as I have been trying to emphasise in these articles, is an experience in which all five of the skandhas are manifestly present, but recognised as ’empty’, or non-personal.

-This perhaps accounts for some of the confusion in regard to rūpa.
 In his ‘Emptiness of the Five Skandhas‘ teaching, the Buddha was in effect inviting his students to look inwardly at their experience of embodied Consciousness and to notice that the rūpa, or ‘Form’ aspect of their experience is ’empty’ – and that the vedanā (Sensation), saṃjñā (evaluative discrimination), saṃskāras (volitional energies), and vijñāna (Consciousness) aspects, are ’empty’ also.
+This recognition is made very much easier when we know what the word rūpa is referring to in our experience.

-Rūpa may be a good starting point for our enquiry into the nature of the body, but it is certainly not equivalent to the body, or sufficient to define the body.
-Indeed ‘the body’, as the complex sensory vehicle around which our various subtle bodies are arranged, is much better associated with vedanā – if we were trying to identify a single skandha with which it has most affinity.
-We would do much better not to identify the body with any particular skandha however, but to recognise that the experience we call ‘the body’ is a creation of all four of the cognitive-perceptual functions collectively.
+Tradition suggests that rūpa may be a good starting point for enquiry into the nature of the mind, because it is so clear that most thought-forms of the mind are insubstantial and conditioned, either by our previously internalised thought structures, and by the intellectual landscape of our family, group, tribe, or culture.
+The ‘Form of the Body’ however, is a very subtle thought-form.
+It is certainly not either equivalent to the body, or sufficient to define the body, and it may, at least at first, be difficult to see ‘the Form of the body’ as empty.
+Indeed ‘the body’, as the complex sensory vehicle around which our various subtle bodies are arranged, is much better associated with the vedanā skandha – if we were trying to identify a single skandha with which it has most affinity.
+We would do much better however, not to identify the body with any particular skandha at all – and should recognise instead that the somatic experience that we call ‘the body’ involves a collective co-creation of all four of the cognitive-perceptual functions.

 Rūpa, the Hell Realms, Objectivity, and the Mirror-Like Wisdom

-At worst, the thinking, conceptualising, labeling function of the egoic mind that ancient Indian tradition called rūpa, is that by which we create a masquerade of objectivity, while actually falsifying, distorting, and denying reality – and judging people and things with the falsified, distorted, and incomplete evidence that we are presenting.
+At worst, the thinking, conceptualising, labeling function of the egoic mind that ancient Indian tradition called rūpa, is that by which we create a masquerade of objectivity, while actually distorting and denying reality – and judging people and things with the falsified, distorted, and incomplete evidence that we are presenting.
 In the ‘show trial’ of the egoic thinking mind, we are judge, jury and executioner – and also the guard, torturer and hangman.
 And most significantly we are also the prisoner in the dock, and the one being tortured.
 The whole intellectual performance is self-aggrandising propaganda and self-justification – or it is guilt and self-hatred.
 When Padmasambhava told us that our unconscious identification with the rūpa skandha leads us to the Hell Realms he was not joking.
-I shall be talking more about the Hell Realms below.

-When we see the violent and dishonest capabilities of the Thinking mind, the recognition of the Emptiness of the rūpa skanda becomes an urgent necessity.
-Thankfully the Mirror-Like Wisdom is always available as an aspect of Consciousness, and to glimpse it we only have to stop thinking for a moment and rest ‘as’ Consciousness.
+When we start to see the violent and dishonest capabilities of the Thinking mind, and the way it accumulates an egoic residue within us (the poisonous ‘defilement’, or klesha, of dvesha, or hatred, in Buddhist tradition) the recognition of the ’emptiness’ of the rūpa skanda becomes an urgent necessity.
+Thankfully the Mirror-Like Wisdom is always available as an aspect of Consciousness, and to glimpse it, we only have to stop thinking for a moment and rest ‘as’ Consciousness.
 Another way of thinking about this is to notice that Consciousness – that inner observer that we had imagined was behind our eyes somewhere, is not subjective and locatable somewhere inside, but objective and non-locatable.
-That simple act of turning our attention to that which is looking – to Consciousness itself – and resting as that, is all we need to do to step down from the narcissistic platform of the egoic Thinking mind.
+This simple act of turning our attention to that which is looking – to Consciousness itself – and resting as that, noticing its Mirror-Like qualities of stainless purity, stillness, and non-reactivity, is all we need to do to step down from the narcissistic platform of the egoic Thinking mind.

 It is in the humility of resting as Consciousness, that Objectivity begins to arise.
 From the vantage point of Consciousness, we get to see the bias and subjectivity of our thoughts.
 Indeed it becomes painfully clear that all the thoughts of the egoic mind, despite all its claims of objectivity, are just ‘points of view’, ‘perspectives’ and ‘opinions’.
-Objectivity is always illusive in this world, but we approach it more closely by taking Consciousness as our foundation and our reference point.
+Objectivity is always illusive in this world, but we can approach it more closely by taking Consciousness as our foundation and our reference point.
+If we are not actively seeking the Mirror-Like Wisdom we will never find Objectivity – and worse – we are likely to find ourselves advocating violence, either in gross or subtle forms.

 The Pervasive Dishonesty of the Egoic Mind

-The fact of our identification with the rūpa skandha and our failure to recognise it as empty, means that we are not only dishonest in our thinking, we are also, importantly, extremely naive.
+The fact of our identification with the rūpa skandha, and our failure to recognise it as empty, means that we are not only dishonest in our thinking, we are also, importantly, extremely naive.
 We are surrounded by falsity, deception, superficiality, literalism, and fake news – and many of us take all this to be truth.
-The egoic greed, hatred and delusion that the Buddha spoke of, is now being rammed down our throats.
-There are now vast industries devoted to convincing us that we need things that we do not need, that we should hate people that we have no need to hate, and filling every dimension of our media with delusion – not just superficiality, but outright lies.
+The egoic greed, hatred and delusion that the Buddha spoke of, is now being rammed down our throats – we are swimming in it like fish in polluted water.
+There are now vast industries devoted to convincing us that we need things that we do not need, that we should hate people that we have no reason to hate, and filling every dimension of our media with delusion – not just superficiality, but outright lies.

 There has always been dishonesty and manipulation, but there are now university degrees, professional roles, and seemingly respectable careers in it – and this is something that the Buddha would not have seen.
-I am talking about the advertising, public relations, corporate lobbying, political propaganda, intelligence, historical revisionism, military psychological operations, and covert military operations industries – and the proxy wars using Islamic jihadist ‘moderate rebels’, private armies and fascist militias.
+I am talking about the advertising, public relations, corporate lobbying, political propaganda, ‘intelligence’, historical revisionism, military psychological operations, and covert military operations industries – and the proxy wars, undertaken by supposedly liberal social-democratic states, using Islamic jihadist ‘moderate rebels’, private armies and fascist militias as pawns in their inhuman game.

-This is too big an area to address in this article, but it needs to be said that the modern citizen, even in the liberal democracies, is ill-equipped to deal with the barrage of dishonesty that we face.
+This is too big an area to address in this article, but it needs to be said that the modern citizen, even in the liberal democracies, is ill-equipped to deal with the barrage of dishonesty that he or she faces.
 Even if he or she has a healthy skepticism, the work of sorting truth from falsehood and then making appropriate ethical decisions and taking appropriate actions is very challenging.
-The functioning of modern democracy certainly requires more than just high quality universal education to high-school level – it ideally requires a culture built on the Five Wisdoms.
-And the first of these is the Mirror-Like Wisdom – the mental clarity that springs from seeing the Emptiness of the rūpa skandha.
+The functioning of modern democracy requires more than just high quality universal education to high-school level.
+It ideally requires a culture built on the Five Wisdoms.
+And the first of these is the Mirror-Like Wisdom – the mental clarity that springs from seeing the rūpa skandha for what it is.

 Conceptualising the Ultimately Unknowable